input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 cardano-node --version
 ```

-Then, refer to the minimum supported versions listed in the the [`networks.json`](https://github.com/input-output-hk/mithril/blob/main/networks.json) file.
+Then, refer to the minimum supported versions listed in the [`networks.json`](https://github.com/input-output-hk/mithril/blob/main/networks.json) file.

 You can also fetch the minimum supported version for your network using the command below: